Loading...

 Portion Control

-Include a source of protein such as grilled chicken, tofu, or Greek yogurt with your meal.
-Protein helps in slowing down the absorption of carbohydrates.
+Include a source of protein like grilled chicken, tofu, or lentils during your meal.
+This can help slow down the absorption of carbohydrates.

 Add Healthy Fats